Deciding which are the best soccer leagues in the World is not easy.

 Serie A Pros

 - Great Sides.
-Despite the decrease in purchasing power by its top teams, Serie A — the Italian soccer league — remains strong and features great sides like Juventus, AC Milan, Inter, Roma, Fiorentina, Lazio and Napoli among others.
-These are tough teams that are to beat at international level.
+Despite the decrease in purchasing power of its major teams, Serie A — the Italian soccer league — remains strong and features great sides like Juventus, AC Milan, Inter, Roma, Fiorentina, Lazio and Napoli among others.
+These are tough teams to beat at international level.

 - Ageless footballers.
 Footballers in Italy are truly ageless.
-Coaches don’t mind their players’ birth date as long as they are fit — which is a matter of honor for an Italian professional soccer player — and still capable performing at their highest level.
+Coaches don’t mind their players’ birth date as long as they are fit — which is a question of honor for an Italian professional soccer player — and still capable of performing at their highest level.
+Buffon is still one of the best goalkeepers in the World even at an age around 40 years old.

 - Tactical side of the game.
 While many people may call it “boring”, others see it as “enlightening”.
 I’m referring to how super-tactical matches can be in Serie A.